LittleHouse75/project-us-traffic-accidents/US-Traffic-Analysis-Findings.md

 I also realized how much more I need to grow in statistical analysis.
 When it came time to validate findings, I had to attempt techniques like ANOVA and chi-square that I hadn’t fully learned yet.
 Understanding which tests apply to which kinds of data, and how to interpret them responsibly, is an area I want to strengthen.
 Lastly, I want to get better at building interactive dashboards that balance performance and depth, so users can explore the data without technical barriers.

-3. **2Future Improvements:**
+3. **Future Improvements:**

-Given more time and resources, I’d:

-* analyze the long-duration outliers we excluded—accidents lasting over 24 hours, especially in rural areas.
-Those could reveal deeper issues in emergency response.
+If I had more time and resources, I’d take a closer look at the long-duration outliers we filtered out—accidents lasting more than 24 hours, especially in rural areas.
+Those extreme cases might highlight deeper issues in emergency response systems or resource availability.
+I’d also like to dig into South Carolina’s unusually high accident rate to understand what’s driving it, whether that’s weather, infrastructure, or something cultural or systemic.

-* understand why South Carolina shows such a high accident rate.
-* rank the top 10  longitute-latitude accident hotspots in the US.
-* pull in  injury and fatality data could shift the focus toward saving lives rather than just reducing cost.
-* make the dashboards more interactive so users can truly explore the data rather than just view it.
+Another improvement would be adding geolocation data to pinpoint the country’s top accident hotspots, normalized by population.
+That level of precision would allow us to identify not just which states face challenges, but which specific locations need intervention.
+Finally, I’d expand the dataset to include injury and fatality information so that future analysis could focus more directly on preventing loss of life—not just minimizing cost—and work toward a dashboard that feels more dynamic and exploratory, giving end users the power to interact with the data themselves.